wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLF_PRIVATE_KEY_ID

+This is used with PKCS11 to enable support for key ID and label API's.
 FIPS v5 and older doesn't support WOLF_PRIVATE_KEY_ID with PK callbacks.
-Required for client authentification in some cases.

 #### WOLFSSL_WOLFSENTRY_HOOKS